-- 1. The "cover sheet," obtained from the Provost's office. - 2.
+- 1. The "Cover Sheet", obtained from the Provost's office. - 2.
 A comprehensive CV with Teaching, Scholarship, and Service activities of the candidate. - 3.
-A Personal Statement that includes a description of the candidate's area of scholarship. - 4.
+A 5-6 page Personal Statement that includes a description of the candidate's area of Scholarship. - 4.
 Separate self-evaluations for teaching, scholarship, service, and integration summarizing the evidence demonstrating that the candidate meets the standards for the attainment of retention, tenure, or promotion, as applicable.
 Each self-evaluation shall include a summary of activities, selected products or accomplishments, and evidence of recognition itemized by year over the relevant Review Period.

-The Department of Health and Human Development requires the following in the dossier in reference to section 4 of the Faculty Handbook "Candidates Rights and responsibilities":
+The Department of Counseling requires the following in the dossier in reference to section 4 of the Faculty Handbook "Candidates Rights and responsibilities":

-- Self-evaluation of Teaching: 1) a teaching philosophy describing his/her approach to teaching and learning, 2) a reflection about the interaction between the candidate's teaching philosophy and student evaluation scores from the Departmentally approved form (qualitative and quantitative), 3) a reflection on feedback from his/her internal reviews of teaching, and 4) a description of professional development efforts to stay current in his/her field. - Self-evaluation of Scholarship: in-depth statement of research describing research program(s), scholarly outputs and the relationship between the candidate's research program and his/her research outputs, a comprehensive list of research products during the review period, and if involved in collaborative scholarly contributions, refer to section 6.02. - Self-evaluation of Service: in-depth statement of service describing level of service responsibilities, a table of service by level (Department, College, University, professional) for the period of review. - 5.
+- A 3-4 page Self-evaluation of Teaching: 1) a teaching philosophy describing his/her approach to teaching and learning, 2) a reflection about the interaction between the candidate's teaching philosophy and student evaluation scores from the departmentally approved form (qualitative and quantitative), 3) a reflection on feedback from his/her internal reviews of teaching, and 4) a description of professional development efforts to stay current in his/her field. - A 3-4 page Self-evaluation of Scholarship: in-depth statement of research describing research program(s), scholarly outputs and the relationship between the candidate's research program and his/her research outputs, a comprehensive list of research products during the review period, and if involved in collaborative scholarly contributions, refer to section 6.02.

+- A 3-4 page Self-evaluation of Service: in-depth statement of service describing level of service responsibilities, a table of service by level (department, college, university, professional) for the period of review. - 5.
 For tenure and promotion reviews, only scholarly products that have been accepted for publication, performance, or exhibition within the Review Period may be considered.
 For retention reviews, departments will establish within their Role and Scope documents requirements regarding publication status.
 Candidates will provide documentation of the acceptance for publication, performance, or exhibition. - 6.
-Scholarly products that have been accepted for publication but not yet published or published in a journal not readily available through University databases must be included among the candidate's materials.
+Scholarly products that have been accepted for publication but not yet published or published in a journal not readily available through university data bases must be included among the candidate's materials.
 Creative scholarly products, such as works of art or films, must be made available to reviewers by means specified in the applicable Role and Scope Documents.